A review of my favorite Norwex Products that I have used for over 2 years now.

 I have now used this in both my old conventional washer/dryer set and a new high efficiency set.
 I have never had any problems with either and about the same results, although I have never used anything else in the high-efficiency set.

 This little wiping towel is so unassuming.
 It’s just a towel, right?
-If you haven’t read my full review of the norwex towels, I go in depth why I like it so much.
+If you haven’t read my full review of the norwex towels, I go in depth of why I like it so much.

 I clean every surface of the bathroom, kitchen, small messes- almost everything!
 No more carrying a bunch of cleaners around to do the house.
 However, my favorite aspect of these towels is that they don’t get that dirty towel smell that my old kitchen rags used to!